philipz/quarkus-temporal-trip-booking/README.md

 This project is a proof of concept on how Temporal can be used with Quarkus in an effective way.

 Temporal is forked from the original Cadence project, and offers many features for building distrubuted applications using a workflow API.
-Because Temportal has a Java API, it's a good pairing with Quarkus for building reliable applications with Java microservices.
+Because Temporal has a Java API, it's a good pairing with Quarkus for building reliable applications with Java microservices.

 Here is the original description of Temporal: